dret/webconcepts/concepts/oauth-parameter/client_assertion_type.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-parameter/client_assertion_type"
 title:         "OAuth Parameter: client_assertion_type"
+concept-name:  OAuth Parameter
+concept-value: client_assertion_type
 description: "The format of the assertion as defined by the authorization server.
 The value will be an absolute URI."
 ---